Accurate detection. Expert diagnosis.

 - You will be asked to remove clothing from your waist up.
 You will be given a gown to wear.

-- The technologist will ask you if you have seen or felt any lumps or other changes in either breast.
+- The technologist will ask you if you have any breast pain or if you have seen or felt any lumps or other changes in either breast.
 If so, the technologist will put a marker on that spot before the procedure.

 - You will stand in front of a mammography machine.
 One breast will be put on the X-ray plate.
 The technologist may look at your breast or move your breast around to put it in the best place for the picture.
-He or she may put a marker on any moles, scars, or other spots that might affect the breast image.
+They may put a marker on any moles, scars, or other spots that might affect the breast image.

 - The technologist will move a flat plastic plate down on top of your breast.
 This will squeeze or compress your breast gently against the X-ray plate.
 This pressure is needed to keep the radiation level as low as possible.
 It also helps take the best picture of your breast tissue.
 You may feel some pain or discomfort during this time.